 Use during pregnancy and breastfeeding

-The safety of use during pregnancy and lactation has not been proven.
+Safety of use during pregnancy and lactation has not been proven.
 During pregnancy and breastfeeding, taking the drug is possible only if the expected benefit to the mother outweighs the possible risk to the fetus or child.

 Interaction with other drugs

-The reason for this is the nitrogen released from nitroglycerin.
+The reason for this is nitrogen released from nitroglycerin.
 It reacts with free oxygen and forms nitric oxide, which activates a special substance - guanylate cyclase, which is responsible in the body for relaxing smooth muscles.

-Nitroglycerin - what helps the drug
+Nitroglycerin - what does the drug help with?

 • The cardiovascular system.
 The main and most commonly used “target” of nitroglycerin.